-In 2008 James Martin lived his dream of racing in the exclusive Millie Miglia race in Italy in a vintage sports car.
+James Martin is instantly recognised for his passion for food but he is also bonkers about fast cars.
+So imagine his glee in 2008 when he got to love his dream of racing in the exclusive Millie Miglia race in Italy in a vintage sports car.
 The BBC 2 show the Real Italian Job attracted over 3.5 million viewers and has cemented James’ role as a car enthusiast and expert.

-2008 saw the release of The Collection (Mitchell Beazley), an anthology of James’ best recipes to date.
-Also in 2008, James released his autobiography, Driven, published by HarperCollins.
+2008 also saw the release of The Collection (Mitchell Beazley), an anthology of James’ best recipes to date and he released his autobiography, Driven, published by HarperCollins.
 The book attracted huge amounts of media interest and has sold incredibly well.
 There was another Saturday Kitchen Cookbook – Saturday Kitchen’s Best Bites, for which James contributed some recipes and wrote the foreword.

-2009 was another exciting year for James with the publication of James Every Day – The Essential Collection (Mitchell Beazley) as well as his first cookery book with HarperCollins, A Year at Home, due for release in Autumn 2009.
+2009 was another exciting year for James with the publication of James Every Day – The Essential Collection (Mitchell Beazley) as well as his first cookery book with HarperCollins, A Year at Home.

 James continues to make regular appearances around the country including at all of the BBC Good Food Shows incorporating London, Glasgow and Birmingham and attracting vast crowds for his demos in the super-theatres.
 In addition to the BBC Good Food Shows, he regularly appears at Bingley Fine Food Festival, Stoneleigh Festival and works with organisations such as the Food Standards Agency.

-2009 will also be an exciting year for James’ licensing endeavours – he already has a range of small electricals with Wahl, Cookware, Knives and Kitchen Textiles with Stellar/Horwoods and Serveware with Denby.
-This year James will be launching his own range of cake mixes and cookers.
+He has a range of small electricals with Wahl, Cookware, Knives and Kitchen Textiles with Stellar/Horwoods and Serveware with Denby.

-He is a consultant with P & O Cruises on the restaurants and menus for their cruise ships Ocean Village and Ocean Village 2.
+He has been a consultant with P & O Cruises on the restaurants and menus for their cruise ships Ocean Village and Ocean Village 2.